bprager/SkillSphere/docs/architecture.md

 ## 9  Hire Me

 Need *graph‑driven AI* in your org?
-Book a 30‑min strategy call (<https://calendly.com/bernd-prager/30min>) and let’s build your competitive edge together.
+Book a 30‑min strategy call (<https://calendly.com/bernd-prager/30min>) and let's build your competitive edge together.

 ---
 <sup>© 2025 Bernd Prager — Apache 2.0.
 Clone it, fork it, improve it, and tell me
 what you build!</sup>